 VTTI is thus positioned, with strong collaboration from the departments listed below, to offer the next generation of researchers the opportunity to gain in-depth understanding and hands-on experience and guidance in the area of transportation safety through the Human Factors of Transportation Safety Graduate Certificate Program (HFTS GCP).

 Driver behavior is at the root of the majority of crashes, so human factors play a crucial role in designing efforts that enhance transportation safety and reduce crashes.
-The HFTS GCP will be administered through VTTI with support from the Graduate School and affiliated faculty in the following departments: Civil and Environmental Engineering, Industrial and Systems Engineering, Psychology, and Statistics.
+The HFTS GCP will be administered through VTTI with support from the Graduate School and affiliated faculty in the following departments: Biomedical Engineering and Mechanics, Civil and Environmental Engineering, Industrial and Systems Engineering, Psychology, and Statistics.
 The certificate program has been designed to create and deliver to students in-depth knowledge and marketable skills applied to the research, evaluation, maintenance, improvement, and protection of all ground transportation users and their communities – all from a human factors perspective, which is a strong educational focus of VTTI and Virginia Tech.
 Students enrolled in the program will become leaders in the field of transportation safety within the Commonwealth, across the nation, and internationally.

 The HFTS GCP is the first educational program to focus on human factors issues related to transportation safety.
 The program is designed to bring to life Virginia Tech's hands-on and minds-on approaches to education.

 Transportation is critical to every aspect of our modern society, yet it presents some of the most difficult challenges.
 Each year, more than 30,000 fatalities occur on U.S. highways alone (NHTSA Fatality Analysis Reporting System) at an estimated economic cost of more than $200 billion.